Jamie Roberts

-Jamie Huw Roberts (born 8 November 1986) is a former Welsh rugby union player, who most recently played for the Waratahs.
-His usual position is centre.
+Jamie Huw Roberts (born 8 November 1986) is a Welsh former professional rugby union player who played as a centre.

-Beginning in 2005, Roberts has played for Cardiff RFC, Cardiff Blues, Racing Métro, Cambridge University, Harlequins, Bath and the Stormers, and joined the Dragons in 2020.
+Beginning in 2005, Roberts played for Cardiff RFC, Cardiff Blues, Racing Métro, Cambridge University, Harlequins, Bath, the Stormers, the Dragons and the Waratahs.
+He retired from professional rugby in 2022, having won 94 caps for Wales between 2008 and 2017 and three for the British & Irish Lions on their tours to South Africa in 2009 and Australia in 2013.

-He won 94 caps for Wales between 2008 and 2017, and three for the British & Irish Lions on their tours to South Africa in 2009 and Australia in 2013.
+Since his retirement from professional rugby in 2022, Roberts has qualified as a physician.

-Career
+Rugby career

 Early career

-Roberts represented Wales at all levels between Under 16 and Under 19, and once again for the Under 21s.
-He was part of the Under 21 team which won the Six Nations Grand Slam in 2005.
+Roberts represented Wales at all levels between Under-16 and Under-21.
+He was part of the Under-21 team that won the Six Nations Grand Slam in 2005.
 During the 2005–06 season, he represented Cardiff RFC.
-He played 11 times and scored 5 tries.
+He played 11 times and scored five tries.
 In the 2006–07 season, he sustained a shoulder injury but recovered to play 17 times and score 10 tries for his amateur club.

 2007–2008

 Cardiff Blues

-With players away at the 2007 Rugby World Cup, Roberts was called up to play for the Cardiff Blues, making his debut against the Ospreys.
-The Blues won 17–15 in the first Magners League match to have a video referee.
+With players away at the 2007 Rugby World Cup, Roberts was called up to play for the Cardiff Blues, making his debut against the Ospreys; the Blues won 17–15.
 He then scored a try against the Dragons and two against Glasgow Warriors.
-This form led to continued selection for the Blues and led to selection in the Welsh squad for the Six Nations.
+This form led to continued selection for the Blues and led to selection in the Wales squad for the Six Nations.

 2008 Six Nations

 Roberts made his debut against Scotland in the second match of the championship, starting on the wing as Wales won 30–15.

 Roberts was left out for the next match against Italy, with Mark Jones beating him to the number 14 jersey.
 Jones remained in that position for the rest of the tournament.
-Wales won their second grand slam in four years.
+Wales won their second Grand Slam in four years.

-2008 Summer Tour of South Africa
+2008 tour of South Africa

 Roberts was included in the squad for the summer tour test series in South Africa.
 Due to an injury to Lee Byrne, Roberts started the match at full back.
 Despite Wales putting in a disappointing display, Roberts scored his first test try.
 He was replaced by Morgan Stoddart, and Wales lost the match 43–17.
 Roberts was again selected the following week, but as inside centre.
 He had never played in that position before.
-Wales lost 37–21 with two infringements by Roberts leading to points for South Africa.
+Wales lost 37–21, with two infringements by Roberts leading to points for South Africa.
 Wales lost the series 2–0, but Roberts stayed in this position throughout his career.